wquintanilhadasilva/spring-multitenanty/poc1/README.md

 Once you have your jar file, you can run it.

 ## Run it

-Before, create database and tabeles with commands in `resources/DDL.sql` file

 To run it you can go to the Maven target folder generated and execute the following command: